adambard/learnxinyminutes-docs/mercurial.html.markdown

 ### branch

-Set or show the current branch name
+Set or show the current branch name.

 *Branch names are permanent and global.
 Use 'hg bookmark' to create a light-weight bookmark instead.
 See 'hg help glossary' for more information